 During law school, Kirsten worked at the Canadian Centre for Elder Law Studies assisting with law reform research on legal issues affecting older adults.
 After graduating, she practiced for seven years with a prominent law firm in White Rock, advising individuals in the areas of wills, estates and trusts, real estate law and family law.
 Kirsten regularly advises on all aspects of estate planning and incapacity planning, including wills, trusts, powers of attorney, representation agreements for healthcare, committeeship applications, and other tools to minimize taxes on death and to effectively provide for beneficiaries.
 She also advises executors and administrators on probate and estate administration.
-Since 2015, Kirsten has acted as an instructor for the Continuing Legal Education Society of B.C. in the areas of Will drafting, estate planning and estate administration.
+Since 2015, Kirsten has acted as an instructor for the Continuing Legal Education Society of B.C. teaching other lawyers about the areas of Will drafting, estate planning and estate administration.
 She is a member of the Law Society of British Columbia and the Canadian Bar Association’s Wills & Trusts and Elder Law subsections.

 In her spare time, Kirsten enjoys travelling, cooking, exploring the west coast mountains, and spending time with family and friends in the Lower Mainland and on Vancouver Island.

 Mike was born and raised in North Vancouver.
 He attended Ross Road Elementary and Argyle Secondary in Lynn Valley.
 He earned a Bachelor of Arts degree from UBC prior to earning his Bachelor of Laws degree from Dalhousie Law School in Halifax in 2006.